logangoins/logangoins.github.io/_posts/2024-6-23-reflection.md

 <br />

-Now once we use this ticket to authenticate with Netexec.
+Now we use this ticket to authenticate with Netexec.

 ![image](https://github.com/shellph1sh/shellph1sh.github.io/assets/55106700/328f6792-a16e-477d-be1d-133ff0684a88)